dmat1986/Quantitative-Finance/README.md

 # Quantitative-Finance

-A repository containing financial models written in C++, Python, and Matlab.
+A repository containing financial models written in C++ and Python.